 Click the Osprey picture below to see lots more wildlife and scenery of northern Michigan

 I have been invited to assist Peter Read Miller and his fellow Sports Illustrated photographers at the Rose Bowl.
 He is a Canon Explorers of Light member, along with other famous wildlife photographers like Art Wolfe, Frans Lanting, and Paul Nicklen.
 He has been on my African safari, and of course he brought back some awesome photos.

-Here I am at the 2010 game hours before the fans show up.
+Here I am at the 2010 Rose Bowl hours before the fans show up.
 This is some of the equipment Peter uses during a game.

-Things get a wee bit more crowded when the game starts
+Things get a bit more crowded in the end zone when the game starts